Green peafowl: Taxonomy

 Delacour dismissed several aberrant specimens to be individual variations (including the type specimens for imperator originating from the Bolaven Plateau in Laos), and stated more subspecies may be recognised with further studies.
 However, few studies have been conducted to substantiate Delacour's classification, even though it is accepted by nearly all authorities.
 Some authors have suggested that the population found in Yunnan, which are traditionally classified as imperator, may be another race.
 Using the cytochrome b mitochondrial DNA gene, Ouyang et al. estimated the divergence period between green and Indian peafowl to be 3 million years.
 In the same study, they also noted there appeared to be two different forms of green peafowl in Yunnan which should be classified as distinct subspecies.
 A 2005 article from The Star newspaper of Malaysia stated that research indicated the Malaysian form to be identical to the Javanese form, but the study was not published and some authors dispute the result.
 Due to the large range of imperator in Indochina, other subspecies within its range have also been proposed, notably annamensis of Southeast Asia and yunnanensis of Yunnan.

 Behaviour and ecology

-The green peafowl is a forest bird which nests on the ground laying 3 to 6 eggs.
+The green peafowl is a forest bird which nests on the ground laying an egg clutch with three to six eggs.

-It has been widely believed that the green peafowl is polygynous, but unlike the Indian peafowl, males are solitary and do not display in leks.
+It has been widely stated that the green peafowl is polygynous, but males are solitary and do not display in leks.
 Instead the solitary males are highly territorial and form harems with no pair bonds.

-However, the theory that the male is polygymous also conflicts with observations in captivity; pairs left alone with no human interaction have been observed to be strongly monogamous.
-The close similarity between both sexes also suggests a different breeding system in contrast to that of the Indian peafowl.
+However, the theory that the male is polygynous also conflicts with observations in captivity; pairs left alone with no human interaction have been observed to be strongly monogamous.
+The close similarity between both sexes also suggests a different courtship display in contrast to that of the Indian peafowl.
 Thus, some authors have suggested that the harems seen in the field are juvenile birds and that males are not promiscuous.